reinitd/auto-pico-ducky/README.md

   <strong>Tool to turn your RPI Pico into a bad usb, powered by <a href="https://github.com/dbisu/pico-ducky">pico-ducky</a> by <a href="https://github.com/dbisu">dibisu</a></strong>
 </div>

+**NOTE 11/18/2023: I plan on returning to this project in the near future.
+The code will be completely redone.**

 <br />

 <div align="center">